stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

    `assetIssueID`: the ID for issue an asset.

-   `withdraw_amount`: the amount for witness withdraw.
+   `withdraw_amount`: the amount for executive withdraw.

    `uncd_amount`: uncd stb amount.